mezzio/mezzio/docs/book/reference/migration/to-v2.md

 those from PSR-11, making existing container-interop implementations _de facto_
 PSR-11 implementations!

-The result is a (mostly) transparent upgrade for users of Expressive.
+The result is a (mostly) transparent upgrade for users of Mezzio.
 As newer versions of container implementations are released supporting PSR-11 directly, you will be able to upgrade immediately; we will also periodically update the skeleton to pick up these new versions when present.
-(The one caveat to upgrading is [signature changes](#signature-changes) within Expressive classes based on the new psr/container interface names.)
+(The one caveat to upgrading is [signature changes](#signature-changes) within Mezzio classes based on the new psr/container interface names.)

 As long as you have container-interop 1.2.0 installed, your existing factories